Research

 Our research leverages the split-chloramphenicol acetyl transferase (Split-CAT) assay to advance our understanding of protein-protein interactions (PPIs) and ubiquitylation within E. coli.
 This innovative assay system, built on synthetic biology principles, enables efficient detection of PPIs and ubiquitylation through the assembly of split-CAT fragments, which confer antibiotic resistance upon reconstitution.

-Publictions
+Key Publictions

 Structure of ubiquitylated-Rpn10 provides insight into its autoregulation mechanism